 Personal data must be made available to data subjects as set out within this policy and data subjects must be allowed to exercise certain rights in relation to their personal data.

 The rights data subjects have in relation to how the School handle their personal data are set out below: -

-- (a) (Where consent is relied upon as a condition of processing) To withdraw consent to processing at any time; - (b) Receive certain information about the School's processing activities; - (c) Request access to their personal data that we hold (see "Subject Access Requests" at Appendix 1); - (d) Prevent our use of their personal data for marketing purposes; - (e) Ask us to erase personal data if it is no longer necessary in relation to the purposes for which it was collected or processed or to rectify inaccurate data or to complete incomplete data; - (f) Restrict processing in specific circumstances;
+- (a) (Where consent is relied upon as a condition of processing) To withdraw consent to processing at any time; - (b) Receive certain information about the School's processing activities;

-- (g) Challenge processing which has been justified on the basis of our legitimate interests or in the public interest; - (h) Request a copy of an agreement under which personal data is transferred outside of the EEA; - (i) Object to decisions based solely on automated processing; - (j) Prevent processing that is likely to cause damage or distress to the data subject or anyone else; - (k) Be notified of a personal data breach which is likely to result in high risk to their rights and freedoms; - (I) Make a complaint to the supervisory authority; and - (m) In limited circumstances, receive or ask for their personal data to be transferred to a third party in a structured, commonly used and machine readable format.
+- (c) Request access to their personal data that we hold (see "Subject Access Requests" at Appendix 1); - (d) Prevent our use of their personal data for marketing purposes; - (e) Ask us to erase personal data if it is no longer necessary in relation to the purposes for which it was collected or processed or to rectify inaccurate data or to complete incomplete data; - (f) Restrict processing in specific circumstances; - (g) Challenge processing which has been justified on the basis of our legitimate interests or in the public interest; - (h) Request a copy of an agreement under which personal data is transferred outside of the EEA; - (i) Object to decisions based solely on automated processing; - (j) Prevent processing that is likely to cause damage or distress to the data subject or anyone else; - (k) Be notified of a personal data breach which is likely to result in high risk to their rights and freedoms; - (I) Make a complaint to the supervisory authority, which is the Information Commissioner in England and Wales https://ico.org.uk/global/contact-us/; and - (m) In limited circumstances, receive or ask for their personal data to be transferred to a third party in a structured, commonly used and machine readable format.